This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 This former arms manufacturing and cricket bat factory situated close to Peckham Rye rail station, just about eight minutes from London Bridge, is now the centre of a growing cultural hub.
 This space is now hosting live gigs, film screenings, and theatre shows right in the bubbling Rye Lane.

-The CLF Art Cafe and Warehouse Lounge, the Nines bar and restaurant, Rye Wax record store, and café are all housed in the same multi-level warehouse space.
+The CLF Art Cafe and Warehouse Lounge, the Nines bar and restaurant, Rye Wax record store, and café is a shop filled with vintage vinyl housed in the same multi-level warehouse space.
 “The Bussey Building” is dedicated to showcasing creativity in music, animation, film, theatre, and dance.
 This means it serves as the cultural and creative heart of Peckham.

 Location: Block A, Bussey Building, 133 Rye Lane, SE15 4ST